fchavelli/tsseg/README.md

 ## Interactive Demo

 An interactive demo of tsseg is available [here](https://huggingface.co/spaces/fchavelli/tsseg), powered by Hugging Face Spaces.
+You can use it directly in your browser to load data, run segmentation algorithms, compare, and evaluate results.

 <p align="center">
   <img src="assets/demo.png" alt="Screenshot of the tsseg interactive demo" width="400px">
 </p>

-You can use it directly in your browser to load data, run segmentation algorithms, compare runs, and evaluate results.

 ## Installation